First Offense Domestic Violence in Orange County

 Another factor that comes into play is the circumstances in which the alleged assault occurred.
 Did the defendant restrict the movement of the victim?
 Was the victim injured?
 What was the nature and extent of the injuries?
 For example, if the victim suffered severe injuries, the defendant will very likely face a felony charge.
 If there were no injuries, the prosecutor might decide to go with a misdemeanor charge.
 If the defendant is found guilty and the judge is ready to issue a sentence, the defendant’s prior criminal record will play an important role in determining punishment.

-If you have been arrested on suspicion of domestic violence or are facing similar charges, our experienced criminal defense attorneys can help you fight the charges and clear your name.
+If you have been arrested on suspicion of domestic violence in Orange County or are facing similar charges, our experienced domestic violence attorneys can help you fight the charges and clear your name.

 Call us at (844) 807-8180 for a free and comprehensive consultation.